No Holding Back (song): Music video

 The music video for the song was released the same day it was announced, following the thirty-seconds snippet preview on Hardwell and David's official Facebook account.
-The music video features the performance of the duo at the Ultra Music Festival, with the images of Hardwell and David around Miami Beach time before the performance, it quite similar with David's last single, "One More Time".
+The music video features the performance of the duo at the Ultra Music Festival, with the images of Hardwell and David around Miami Beach time before the performance, similar with David's last single, "One More Time".